owallb/nvim-config/README.md

 Some language servers have additional dependencies.
 If they are missing a warning will show up and the server will be disabled.
-Each dependency is listed in the server configuration under `lua/lsp/<server>.lua`.
+Each dependency is listed in the server configuration under `lua/lsp/config/<server>.lua`.

-If you don't need some specific language server, you may either remove them from the top of `lua/lsp.lua` or disable them in `lua/lsp/<server>.lua`.
+If you don't need some specific language server, you can disable them in `lua/lsp/config/<server>.lua`.

-To disable automatic installation of a selected language server, remove or comment out the `mason` part of the configuration at `lua/lsp/<server>.lua`.
+To disable automatic installation of a selected language server, remove or comment out the `mason` part of the configuration at `lua/lsp/config/<server>.lua`.

 ### Nerd Font
 It's recommended to use a [Nerd Font](https://www.nerdfonts.com/),